Moulsecoomb: History and development

 The South Moulsecoomb part of the estate was extended to the east in the early 1930s using land acquired from Lower Bevendean Farm.
 It is around this area that modern-day Moulsecoomb merges into the Lower Bevendean estate.
 After this, more land was acquired in December 1935 to extend development at the northern end to the eastern side of the railway.
 This area is now known as East Moulsecoomb.
 At first, housing spread northwards from the Higher Bevendean infill estate (an area of private housing developed at the same time as the South Moulsecoomb extension, immediately north of it), with Shortgate Road being the northern limit before the Second World War; after the war, the last few roads were developed, mostly with small blocks of flats.
 Moulsecoomb Hall on Lewes Road was built as a public hall and community centre in the mid-1930s.

 The main purpose of such large-scale residential development was to rehouse residents who lived in slums in central Brighton; at that time, much of the residential accommodation in the inner-city area was of poor quality, and slum clearance would allow redevelopment to start as well as taking people out of inadequate, substandard and sometimes dangerous houses.

 Moulsecoomb's road network, especially that built later in the East and North Moulsecoomb areas, generally follows the contours of the land rather than being in, for example, a grid pattern, and is characterised by large grass verges and a large land area for each house – many have both front and back gardens.
 While Moulsecoomb originally consisted exclusively of council housing, owned and operated by the council on behalf of the residents, the right to buy scheme, first implemented in the 1980s, has seen many houses pass into private ownership.

 Two girls from the estate, 10-year-old Karen Hadaway and nine-year-old Nicola Fellows, went missing on 9 October 1986 and were found murdered in nearby Wild Park the following day.
 This case, which attracted national media attention, became known as the 'Babes in the Wood' murders.

-Today
+Education

 Houses on The Highway, close to Moulsecoomb railway station.

 The Moulsecoomb campus of the University of Brighton is one of the university's three main sites.
 The 10-storey Cockcroft building dominates most views in the area.
 As well as teaching facilities, the majority of the university's administration departments are located here, along with some student halls of residence.
 Moulsecoomb Place, the oldest non-religious building in Brighton, is currently used by the accommodation and counselling services of the university.
 Before the university was founded in 1992, the various buildings were part of Brighton Polytechnic and before 1970 the Cockcroft Building was the main building of Brighton College of Technology.